 Become Bee Friendly Farming Certified

-Pollinator Partnership (P2) has improved its Bee Friendly Farming (BFF) program to better recognize engage and support BFF participants and pollinators everywhere.
+The Bee Friendly Farming (BFF) program from Pollinator Partnership (P2) aims to recognize, engage, and support BFF participants and pollinators everywhere.

-The new BFF program will have three categories that allow them to engage with all participants on a finer scale while addressing their goals: Bee Friendly Farming Certified, Bee Friendly Farming Partner, and Bee Friendly Farming Garden.
+The BFF program has three categories that allow them to engage with all participants on a finer scale while addressing their goals: Bee Friendly Farming Certified, Bee Friendly Farming Partner, and Bee Friendly Farming Garden.

 Bee Friendly Farming Certified